 At the risk of coming across as pessimistic or cynical, racism will never be irradicated entirely from the human experience.
 This point of view is not because of little faith in humankind – on the contrary.
 The research revealed that most participants wished to be left alone to live as they saw fit.
 However, the understanding of what racism was had been so diluted that everything that goes against the mainstream, neoliberal opinion is considered racist.
 People tend to have preferences, likes, dislikes and wants.
 It had become impossible not to prefer the company of someone on specific or general grounds and not be labeled a bigot or intolerant.
 One could no longer love someone and simultaneously disapprove of their life or behavior.
 Not only did everyone have to accept everything about other’s lives, behaviors, and ideologies - everyone had to celebrate every idiosyncrasy of every other person.
 Even if one did not dislike another, they could have just not preferred their company; one must still comply or be cast out as an ignorant bigot.
 Critical analysis, cultural sensitivity, educating oneself to different cultural norms, and living a life rich with diverse perspectives were essential to Western civilization.
 However, forcing individuals to accept, condone, celebrate, and prefer everything about another was not enlightenment.
 It was undoubtedly not wiping out the blight of racism - societal or systemic.
-The notions of identifying implicit bias and making someone's lack of agreement or acceptance with every aspect of others should not have been commingled.
+The notions of identifying implicit bias and making ’ ’someone’s lack of agreement or acceptance with every aspect of others should not have been commingled.
 Actual racism will never be eradicated by society if everything is now racist.
-The "war" against racism was the new Gotterdammerung.
+The” ““war””” against racism was the new Gotterdammerung.
 All must be sacrificed to win the struggle.
-There could be no "winners" if all was sacrificed to win.
+There could be no” ““winners””” if all was sacrificed to win.

 For those of us who were scholars and practitioners of the social sciences and social research, we should not have attempted to align social sciences (social studies) with the natural sciences.
 Social science was just that – social, hence, dynamic.
 Unlike research in the natural sciences, the social sciences were based on dynamic social research.
 Social research was not static.
 A did not always equal B. B did not always equal A. Sociologist Robert Merton wrote extensively on what it was to be functional or dysfunctional concerning society and the perspective of whom one engaged within a research or social context (Merton, 1949).
 One theory did not fit everyone everywhere.
 Even with the best intentions, societal systems and policies inherently have consequences for all involved.
 Merton wrote of manifest and latent functions.
 Manifest functions were outcomes that were intended and expected.
 Latent functions were those outcomes that were not intended.
 However, all latent functions did not always mean adverse effects or results (Merton, 1957).
-Social scientists should have avoided mega theoretical constructs that tended to influence one's worldview: politics and ideology.
+Social scientists should have avoided mega theoretical constructs that tended to influence ’ ’one’s worldview: politics and ideology.
 Social science should have replaced these influences with what Merton coined Middle Range Theories (Merton, 1949).
-It was not social science's responsibility to solve all society's ails.
+It was not social ’ ’science’s responsibility to solve all ’ ’society’s ails.
 Instead, social science should have systematically integrated social theory and empirical research, using plain, nibble language rather than dense, cumbersome scientific jargon.
 Race-related stress and the perception of injustice were complex topics together and individually because society is complex in its ever-changing and shifting social dynamics.
 Social scientists should have concentrated on the delimiting aspects of social phenomena (Merton, 1949).

-The Study and The Population
+The Sample and The Population